abarberia/GateDetector/README.md

     >python3 src/SetupData.py

 2. (Optional) Train the darknet network to the images you uploaded.
-It is first important to 'make' the darkent directory, so run the command on the folder.
+It is first important to 'make' the darkent directory, so run the "make" command on the folder.
 If you want to make use of the GPU on your computer, CUDNN or OpenCV, change the corresponding values in the Makefile to 1, and make the directory again with every change you perform.
 You are now ready to train your network.
-Run the
-command:
+Run the command:

     >sh train.sh